Use data transfer tools in Azure Stack Storage

-Due to the storage services differences between Azure and Azure Stack, there might be some specific requirements for each tool described in the following sections.
-For a comparison between Azure Stack storage and Azure storage, see Azure Stack storage: Differences and considerations.
+Because of storage services differences between Azure and Azure Stack, there might be some specific requirements for each tool described in the following sections.
+For a comparison between Azure Stack Storage and Azure Storage, see Azure Stack Storage: Differences and considerations.

 AzCopy is a command-line utility designed to copy data to and from Microsoft Azure blob and table storage using simple commands with optimal performance.
-You can copy data from one object to another within your storage account, or between storage accounts.
+You can copy data from one object to another within or between your storage accounts.

 Download and install AzCopy